vincenzodomina/evwizard/README.md

 Setup:

 1. (Install and then) Open Wampserver
+2. Create PHPmyadmin account and import .sql- files from folder /databases (login information see db.php)
-2. Download a clone and save to C:/wamp64/www/evwizard/
+3. Download a clone and save to C:/wamp64/www/evwizard/
-3. Open Browser and type in  http://localhost/evwizard/index.php
+4. Open Browser and type in  http://localhost/evwizard/index.php

 This opens the web app with full functionality of the calculator.